Skip to main content ITU

 Exemption

 When you apply for an exemption, you need a documented reason for the IT University to process your application.
-The reason may be unusual circumstances surrounding your qualifying examination certificate, previous enrolment at the university, or applying for getting equivalent qualifications from another institution approved.
+The reason may be unusual circumstances/illness surrounding your qualifying examination certificate, previous enrolment at the university, or applying for getting equivalent qualifications from another institution approved.

 Read the list of possible exemption reasons below carefully before starting your exemption application form.